Lakes Region shows appetite for food trucks

 Pat Edsall of Bedford and the Lakes Region Art Gallery lunched on a cuban pulled pork sandwich and observed the crowd of adults and children.
 “This is a whole bunch of people having fun.”

-Although food was the main focus, the day had a carnival-like atmosphere about it.
-Strolling through the packed crowd were stilt walkers and jugglers, and representatives of organizations like the Winnipesaukee Players.
+Although food was the main focus, the day had a carnival-like atmosphere to it.
+Children walked around with balloons and strolling through the packed crowd were stilt walkers and jugglers, and representatives of organizations like the Winnipesaukee Players.

-In grassy spaces the mall had supplied children’s games, including cornhole, for their enjoyment.
+In grassy spaces the mall had supplied children’s games, including cornhole.
+In other places, people pulled up a piece of lawn to enjoy their food.

 The day also provided other opportunities for diners.
 A couple named Debbie and Richard drove over from Hanover and, while sampling the food, also checked out some antique automobiles, including fully restored Chevrolet Corvettes.
 “This is a bonus for us,” said Debbie, who described themselves as classic car fans.